 Sample Special Marriage Act Certificate

-The Special Marriage Act Certificate looks like this:
+The Special Marriage Act Certificate from government of Maharashtra looks like this:

 Hindu Marriage Act

-Your Marriage is SOLEMNIZED by the PRIEST but REGISTERED by the Marriage Officer.
+Your Marriage is SOLEMNIZED by the PRIEST but REGISTERED by the government’s Marriage Officer.
 Your marriage is NOT SOLEMNIZED by the government’s Marriage Officer.

 - Your Date/place of Marriage is the Date/Place your marriage was SOLEMNIZED and NOT REGISTERED.

 It is completely alright to get married first and then register your marriage at a much later date.
 Typically you should get your marriage registered as soon as possible and avoid delay, but in some scenarios, it is not possible.

-For example, you may go for a honeymoon or the petitioner may have to travel back to the US immediately and don’t have the time to do so.
+For example, you may go for a honeymoon or the primary spouse (husband or wife) may have to travel back to the US immediately and don’t have the time to register the marriage quickly.
+This is acceptable and you can register it within 1 year as a recommended time frame.

 Murthy law firm clarifies that if you do get “religiously married first” but do not register your marriage, you are still considered married as of the day you got religiously married.

-US visa officers consider the date you got religiously married as the date you are actually married.
+US visa officers and USCIS consider the date you got religiously married as the date you are actually married.

 In your marriage Certificate, you should clearly have it mentioned that your marriage was solemnized by the priest and registered by the marriage officer.